wkandek/locust/Readme.md

 There are 3 steps in the installation:

 1. Setup the puppetmaster server
-2. Setup the locustmain server
+2. Setup the locustmaster server
 3. Setup the locustnodes

-The Vagrantfile contains the logic for each step, after each run DNS names or IP addresses need to be adjusted
+The Vagrantfile contains the logic for each step, after each run DNS names or IP addresses need to be adjusted.

-Puppet classes used
+Puppet classes used:

-###### locust
+##### locust

   - installs the locust package, creates a locust user and client type startup files (--slave and --master-host)
   - installs the initial test spec (locustfile.py)
-###### locustserver
+##### locustserver
   - installs the locust package, creates a locust user and server type startup files (--master and --webhost)
-  - install nginx, certificates and a password file
+  - installs nginx, certificates and a password file

 Files:

 - locust
   - manifests/init.pp
   - files/locustfile.py